metapages/metaframe-js/docs/guide/ai.md

 # AI Usage

-Generate and run JavaScript metaframes using AI — from chat interfaces or directly from the terminal.
+Generate and run JavaScript metaframes using AI — from chat interfaces or directly from the Command Line Interface, or via APIs

-## From Claude Code (terminal)
+## Command Line: installation into Claude Code

 Two ways to use it — paste the URL for one-off use, or install the slash command for repeat use.

-### One-off: paste the URL
+### Installation method 1: paste the URL into the terminal

 Paste the URL and describe what you want: